rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ### `$XDG_CONFIG_HOME/rsvim`

-Then Rsvim tries to detect the [FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) as a secondary choice:
+Then tries to detect the [FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) as a second choice:

 1. Whether `$XDG_CONFIG_HOME/rsvim` exists as a directory path in file system.
 2. Whether a `rsvim.{js,ts}` file exists in the directory.